ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

   - Still nothing?
 Resist the urge to flip a table and ask for help in the queue + keep trying every now and then

+## File Structure
+assets/ : Contains any static app assets like images <br />
+img/ : Contains images used in this readme <br />
+App.js : The primary Expo file.
+Today, all of your react native code will go into this file app.json : The Expo app configuration file

+README.md: this file

 ## Part 1.
 Registration

 ### Overview